- Community Consolidated School District 93

 - CCSD93 will strictly follow cleaning and sanitizing protocols.

-- CCSD93 will work with the DCHD to strictly follow contact tracing and quarantine procedures, which include fully quarantining all members of a cohort in the event that two of its members become COVID-19 positive.
+- CCSD93 will work with the DCHD to strictly follow contact tracing and quarantine procedures.

 Why Morning & Afternoon Groupings?